strawberry-graphql/strawberry-django/docs/guide/relay.md

 You can also define your own `relay.NodeID` field and your resolve, in the same way as `some_model_conn_with_resolver` is doing.
 In those cases, they will not be overridden.

-Also, this lib exposes a `strawberry_django.ListConnectionWithTotalCount`, which works the same way as `strawberry.relay.ListConnection` does, but also exposes a `totalCount` attribute in the connection.
+Also, this lib exposes a `strawberry_django.relay.ListConnectionWithTotalCount`, which works the same way as `strawberry.relay.ListConnection` does, but also exposes a `totalCount` attribute in the connection.